 This post may contain affiliate links.
 Read our disclosure policy.

-- Cornmeal- I prefer a fine yellow cornmeal here because it gives that rich, authentic Southern flavor, and it makes the bite smoother.
+- Cornmeal- I prefer a fine yellow cornmeal here.

 - Boiling Water- This will help bind the cornmeal, and also keep the texture super moist.